 24 Unique Bootcamp Workout Ideas That Will Keep Your Session Fresh And Exciting

-In this super fun circuit training workout, players progress through different levels of intensity whilst listening to their favourite tracks.
-Create lot's of good bootcamp workout ideas with a single drill
+The Music Masters Accumulator: In this super fun circuit training workout, players progress through different levels of intensity whilst listening to their favourite tracks.
+They won’t even now they’re exercising.

-https://uniquebootcampworkouts.com/bootcamp-circuit-ideas-hiit-workouts/Designed to build muscular strength endurance & cardiovascular endurance, this (absolutely) killer bootcamp workout will get the most out of your clients so they get the results they came for.
+Order of Chaos: Designed to build muscular strength endurance & cardiovascular endurance, this (absolutely) killer circuit training workout will get the most out of your clients so they get the results they came for.

-Learn the easiest way to design a super effective abs workouts.
-This template based bootcamp drill is the key to toning the entire core for that super lean look.
+Heavy Abs: Learn the easiest way to design a super effective abs workout.
+This template based drill is the key to toning the entire core for that super lean look.

-Discover the easiest way to create highly effective and extremely fun bootcamp workout ideas using old car tyres, a popular kids game and a couple of markers.
-There are limitless workout variations meaning you’ll always have a fun bootcamp drill to impress your clients with.
+Endurance Protocol 30: Discover the easiest way to create highly effective and extremely fun boot camp workouts using old car tyres, a popular kids game and a couple of markers.
+There are limitless workout variations meaning you’ll always have a fun drill to impress your clients with.

-A simple yet powerful workout technique that fuses MSE with cardiovascular endurance.
-Now that you’re able to create these types of bootcamp workout ideas, I can guarantee your clients will see better overall results.
+The HIIT Exchange: A simple yet powerful workout technique that fuses MSE with cardiovascular endurance.
+Now that you’re able to create these types of circuits, I can guarantee your clients will see better overall results.

-With the added benefits of building muscle along with speed & power, sprinting helps you burn fat, build mental toughness and improve heart health.
-That’s why I created this fun yet very challenging bootcamp game based around a pack of playing cards.
+Card Thunder: With the added benefits of building muscle along with speed & power, sprinting helps you burn fat, build mental toughness and improve heart health.
+That’s why I created this fun yet very challenging team game based around a pack of playing cards.
 Your boot campers are in for a treat.

-In this ‘perfectly balanced’ partner HIIT workout designed to build MSE, cardiovascular endurance and burn hideous amounts of fat, teams are tasked with completing a super tough 35-minute bootcamp challenge.
+HIIT Tear Down: In this ‘perfectly balanced’ partner HIIT workout designed to build MSE, cardiovascular endurance and burn hideous amounts of fat, teams are tasked with completing a super tough 35-minute challenge.
 It won’t be easy but the rewards are well worth it.

-This is one of the most effective bootcamp circuits you will ever put your clients through.
+Speed Circuit: This is one of the most effective circuits you will ever put your clients through.
 Combining speed training, agility, strength training and cardiovascular conditioning.
 This bad boy (that you can use often) will get your clients ripped in no time.

 Workout Ideas Update

-In this fun 5-minute (isometric style) bootcamp game, players will have to be quick off the mark if they want to crush their competitors.
+Caterpillar Crush: In this fun 5-minute (isometric style) team game, players will have to be quick off the mark if they want to crush their competitors.
 However, a cheeky forfeit will come in to play if even 1 player takes their eye off the ball.

-In this 10-minute abs drill, players are awarded rest periods if they can guess the correct answers to simple questions.
-With a strict time limit and a very challenging sub drill, this bootcamp game is not as easy as it first appears.
-It’s great fun.
+Flaming Abs: In this 10-minute abs drill, players are awarded rest periods if they can guess the correct answers to simple questions.
+With a strict time limit and a very challenging sub drill, this team game is not as easy as it first appears.
+It’s great fun

-In this 25 minute bootcamp circuit (combining cardiovascular conditioning, explosive strength and muscular strength endurance) players face 3 different challenge elements.
-This is a popular drill from my bootcamp workout ideas book
+HIIT Hurricane: In this 25 minute HIIT circuit (combining cardiovascular conditioning, explosive strength and muscular strength endurance) players face 3 different challenge elements that they must overcome.

-You will never look at shuttle sprints the same again after you put your clients through this super tough, yet equally fun bootcamp game that anybody can win.
+Flip Olympics: You will never look at shuttle sprints the same again after you put your clients through this super tough, yet equally fun sprint game that anybody can win.
 It’s all down to luck.

-In this creative 35-minute bootcamp fitness test designed to build all round fitness (and burn an insane number of calories), players are tasked with completing their own personal battle quest.
+Beat The Square: In this creative 35-minute fitness test designed to build all round fitness (and burn an insane number of calories) players are tasked with completing their own personal battle quest.

-When you have a scenario where each players contribution matters, the team as a whole will function much better.
-In this 24 minute (duel split) bootcamp challenge, players bond together in order to beat the trainer and deflect the pending forfeit.
+The Trainers Edge: When you have a scenario where each players contribution matters, the team as a whole will function much better.
+In this 24 minute (duel split) challenge, players must bond together in order to beat the trainer and deflect the pending forfeit.

-In this super ninja bootcamp game, teams face off in an intense battle to the finish.
-It’s a super effective HIIT workout that will get loads of cheers.
-You can design lot's of different outdoor bootcamp workout ideas using this method.
+Simple Circuit Extreme: In this super ninja team game (that grinds you down slowly), teams face off in an intense battle to the finish.
+It’s a super effective HIIT drill that will get loads of cheers.

-In this high-powered sprint bootcamp game designed to build cardiovascular endurance, players are given a coin that will ultimately decide their fate.
-This is one of my favourite bootcamp workout ideas that you'll never get board of playing
+Shuttle Crush: In this high-powered sprint game designed to build cardiovascular endurance, players are given a coin that will ultimately decide their fate.
+This is one of my favourite bootcamp games that you can play often.

-I won’t lie, this is a gruelling 10-minute drill that your clients will embrace if they love a challenge.
+Leg Incineration Drill: I won’t lie, this is a gruelling 10-minute drill that your clients will embrace if they love a challenge.
 It’s great for fat burning, and a perfect combination of strength vs cardio.
-You can share your variation on my unique bootcamp workouts blog.

-In this 35-minute strategic circuit, players have to be very careful about who they do business with or it could bite them in the ass.
-Designed to build muscular strength endurance, this legendary circuit training workout will turbo charge your session.
+Totally Turbo: In this 35-minute strategic circuit, players have to be very careful about who they do business with or it could bite them in the ass.
+Designed to build muscular strength endurance, this legendary team circuit will turbo charge your session.

 Want More Bootcamp Workout Ideas?